canonical/rockcraft/docs/explanation/rocks.rst

   aiming to minimise your full-stack disparity and adoption overhead, e.g.

-  * :ref:`pebble_explanation_page` **is the official entrypoint for all ROCKs**, thus providing a predictable and powerful abstraction layer between the user and the container application;
+  * :ref:`pebble_explanation_page` **is the official entrypoint for all ROCKs**, providing a predictable and powerful abstraction layer between the user and the container application;
   * ROCKs extend the OCI image information by including additional **metadata** inside each ROCK (e.g. at ``/.rock/metadata.yaml``), allowing container